NehorayK/Lambda_Function/Tests/LocalTest.md

 	A new filename is built by prepending the timestamp to the remainder of the original filename.

 6. **Compression:**
-	The script opens the original file in binary mode, compresses its contents with Gzip (creating a new 			file with a `.gz` extension), and writes the compressed data.
+	The script opens the original file in binary mode, compresses its contents with Gzip (creating a new file with a `.gz` extension) and writes the compressed data.

 7. **Cleanup:**
 	After compression, the original `.log` file is deleted.